costoffreedom/costoffreedom-book/book/affordances/index.md

-# Affordances
+{% include "chapter-intro.md" %}

-**Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation.**.html
+### Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation.

 * [Queering](queering.html), by [Natacha Roussel](../authors/natacha-roussel.html)